academie-de-espee/marshal-rules-update/handbook.md

 #.
 Conventions of Combat for Rapier Combat
     #.
 Valid Blow Definitions
         #.
 In Rapier and Light Rapier, valid blows are thrusts and draw cuts.
         #.
-In Cut & Thrust, valid blows are thrusts, draw cuts, and percusive cuts.
+In Cut & Thrust, valid blows are thrusts, draw cuts, and percussive cuts.
         #.
 The only valid blow with a Rapier Spear is a thrust.
         #.
 Thrusts must be delivered using the tip, with positive force towards the opponent in line with the blade.
         #.
 Cuts must be delivered with positive force with the edge to be valid.